Sadly, due to the coronavirus pandemic, we have had to cancel the 2020 and 2021 festivals.

 This is a local village festival, run for the enjoyment of families and the local community.

-There may be a number of organised activities for children on Saturday 23 June 2018 but in our experience families usually have a great time entertaining themselves.
+There may be a number of organised activities for children on Saturday but in our experience families usually have a great time entertaining themselves.
+Activities could include face painting, badge making, a coconut shy, stone painting, making bookmarks and Indian Head massage for kids.

 We don’t have our own FB page, but we have a Facebook Friend: What’s On Kingskerswell